parkhub/go-parkhub-logger/README.md

 the request method, the requested path, the time it took to complete the request, and whether the request was canceled, timed out, or had another context error.

+The RequestLogger config accepts boolean properties for whether to include the headers, params, and/or body in the log, allows for specifying a logger other than the default logger, and any additional tags you'd like included on request logs.

 | Request Status    | Log Level |
 |-------------------|-----------|